 - If you are a woman.
 This medicine is not approved for use in women.
 This medicine may cause harm to an unborn baby if it is taken during pregnancy.
 If you are a woman using histrelin implant (prostate cancer), talk with your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.

 This medicine may interact with other drugs or health problems.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take histrelin implant with all of your drugs and health problems.
+You must check to make sure that it is safe for you to take histrelin implant (prostate cancer) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.